franks42/clj.security.message-digest/README.md

 	"900150983CD24FB0D6963F7D28E17F72"

-### A much more Clojuresque Message Digest Interface
+### An even more Clojuresque Message Digest Interface

 Conceptually and also implementation-wise, the "make-message-digest" and "update" functions are truly equivalent and the same in functionality: they both return a new "message-digest" instance from either an existing "message-digest" or by creating a new one if needed.
-If a new "message-digest" is needed, then the first parameter MUST indicate the digest-algorithm.
+If a new "message-digest" is needed, then the first parameter MUST indicate the digest-algorithm either thru a string or keyword.
 Any subsequent parameters are either those entities that have to be digested or a keyword-indicator for the charset of the subsequent string or chars to digest.
 The charset MUST be indicated with a keyword to distinguish it from the strings that are to be digested.

 	user=> (md/bytes2hex (md/digest (md/update (md/update (md/update :sha-1 :utf-8 "a") \b) (byte 99))))
 	"A9993E364706816ABA3E25717850C26C9CD0D89D"